Lasting Power of Attorney:

 It’s best to register as soon as possible.
 This is because during the registration process the document will be checked for errors.
 If you catch them while you can still manage your affairs you can correct them – if not, your power of attorney might be invalid.

 You can do it yourself or enlist the help of a professional.
-The costs will reflect the time taken to prepare and complete the document(s).
-It’s best to ask how much will be charged before you proceed, as the amount that you pay will vary.
+The costs reflect the time taken to prepare and complete the document(s).
+It’s best to ask for a quote before you proceed as the costs and level of service can be significantly different.

 Registration and costs

-If you’ve officially registered your power of attorney you will need to tell the Office of the Public Guardian about the revocation and it will remove the entry from the register.
+If you’ve registered your power of attorney you will need to tell the Office of the Public Guardian about the revocation and it will remove the entry from the register.
 If you loose capacity then the LPOA can only be cancelled with the agreement of the Court.